elmortem/assetfinder/AssetFinder/Assets/AssetScout/Documentation.md

 1. Overview
 2. Installation
 3. Basic Usage
+4. How It Works
-4. Cache System
+5. Cache System
-5. Interface Elements
+6. Interface Elements
-6. Search Features
+7. Search Features
+8. Extensibility
-7. Technical Requirements
+9. Technical Requirements
-8. Troubleshooting
+10. Troubleshooting

 ## 1. Overview
 Asset Scout is an editor extension for Unity that helps developers locate all references to any asset in their project.
 The tool is designed to improve project maintenance by making it easy to track down asset usage across scenes, prefabs, and other Unity assets.